 Train travel in Southeast Asia has a great feel.
 Forget the traffic jams, the honking, the backpacker traps, and the risk of having your bag razored on a crowded overnight bus.
-If you travel by train, you can have increased security and comfort at affordable prices, as most trains provide clean and comfortable beds serving as overnight moving hotels.
+If you travel by train, you can have increased security and comfort at affordable prices, as most trains provide clean and comfortable beds serving as overnight moving hotel.

 Furthermore, train travel in Southeast Asia will take you through patches of land that would be impossible to see from the major highway routes.
 Traveling on the rails allows you to get to know the locals better.
-The train is by far their favorite mean of transport.
+The train is by far their favorite means of transport.
 Spend some time indulging in conversation, accept their invitations, and propel your travel experiences to unexpected, more rewarding territories.

 The main routes

 Train travel is possible in most of Southeast Asia.
 It is currently impossible to travel by train between Singapore and China directly.
 As of yet, Laos still does not have a functional rail network.
 It is possible to ride a train from Singapore to Chiang Mai or Vientiane using few train connections.

 The main North-South rail artery stretching from Singapore through Malaysia and Thailand is fully operational.
 Moving eastwards, Vietnam has a great train network connecting Ho Chi Minh City to Hanoi and further north into China proper.
 Cambodia is currently renovating a link between Phnom Penh and Sihanoukville, and further extensions into Vietnam and Thailand’s easternmost railhead at Aranyaprathet have also been planned.
 Once such works will be completed, it will be possible to travel non-stop from Singapore to Beijing, and from there onwards into Europe using the Trans-Siberian line .